ABBA

 ABBA (Note: An acronym of the first letters of the members' first names arranged as a palindrome, usually stylised as ABA.
-The group was originally named Björn & Benny, Agnetha & Anni-Frid or Björn & Benny, Agnetha & Frida.) (/ˈæbə/ AB-ə /sv/) were a Swedish pop group formed in Stockholm in 1972 by Agnetha Fältskog, Björn Ulvaeus, Benny Andersson, and Anni-Frid Lyngstad.
+The group was originally named Björn & Benny, Agnetha & Anni-Frid or Björn & Benny, Agnetha & Frida.) (/ˈæbə/ AB-ə, /sv/) were a Swedish pop music group formed in Stockholm in 1972 by Agnetha Fältskog, Björn Ulvaeus, Benny Andersson and Anni-Frid Lyngstad.
 They are among the most renowned and commercially successful musical groups in history.